mojontwins/MC_Mods/modloader/guide/2-a-block-and-an-item.md

 * `public boolean shouldSideBeRendered(IBlockAccess world, int x, int y, int z, int side)` tells the renderer if a side should be rendered or not.
 By default, a side will be rendered if the block next to it is not opaque or of such face doesn't touch the block boundaries.
 For example, the top side of a slab will always be rendered no matter which block is on top, as that face doesn't touch the block upper boundary, but the right side of a dirt block shouldn't be rendered if another dirt block, which is opaque, is to its right.
 Few vanilla blocks override this method, most of them being transparent or traslucent blocks.

 * `public int getBlockTextureFromSideAndMetadata(int side, int metadata)` returns the index in the texture atlas for the block, depending on the side and the metadata associated with the block position in the world.
 By default, it returns `blockIndexInTexture`, i.e. the same texture for all faces.
-If you want a different texture for each face or different textures depending on metadata (think on stone brick variants) you have to override this method.
+If you want a different texture for each face or different textures depending on metadata (think on stone brick variants, or furnaces facing different directions) you have to override this method.

+* `public int getBlockTextureFromSide(int side)` is the version of the above called generally to render the block in the inventory when metadata makes no sense.
+It's up to the block class to "assume" a metadata.
+Generally 0.
+Note that if you don't need metadata to select textures you can implement this method only, as `getBlockTextureFromSideAndMetadata` just calls `getBlockTextureFromSide` in `Block`.

 * `public boolean isOpaqueCube()` tells if the block is Opaque, meaning that the block takes the full space and blocks light.
 It returns true by default.
 If you are adding a flower you'll have to override it to return false, for instance.